anshikapatwari/Context-Aware-Tourism-Recommender/README.md

 The project translates the original paper's localized geographic ontology framework into a globally scalable solution by substituting the proprietary Santurbán Paramo dataset with the massive **Yelp Academic Dataset**.
 This allows our deep learning model to evaluate geospatial proximity, cost, and popularity metrics alongside personalized semantic user preferences in a real-world, urban context.

+This project is a context-aware tourism recommender system that suggests places based on user preferences along with factors like location, rating, and cost.
+It combines a neural network with user interest patterns to give more relevant and personalized recommendations.
 ---

 ## 📖 1.
 Theoretical Background